November 15, 2021 by Arden Montgomery

 - 2015 Champagne Delavenne Pere Fils Brut Millesime Grand Cru Champagne – $135

 Something about charcuterie just begs to be paired with Champagne that tastes like a bakery.
 This elegant, effervescent, citrus-tart forward bottle is not the drink for a casual picnic in the park, but there’s no reason you can’t dress up your board to match the auspiciousness of whatever occasion would give you cause to pop this cork.
 Think caviar, duck Foie Gras, and the freshest Mozz you can get your hands on.

 - 2020 Chateau Barbebelle Aix-en-Provence ‘Cuvée Madeleine’ Rosé – $25

 Rich, friendly and utterly delicious, this fruity and floral rosé is a summer staple made using sustainable farming practices at a woman-owned winery in the heart of Provence.
 With this wine on your table, you should think about loading your charcuterie with fresh fruit, semi-hard cheeses and dry-cured salamis.

 How Argaux can help

-If you want to learn more about wine, and especially about pairing wine with day-to-day vittles, check out our Food & Wine Pairing Kit.
+If you want to learn more about wine, and especially about pairing wine with day-to-day vittles, check out our Wine 101 Tasting Kit and the book Big Macs & Burgundy, Wine Pairings For The Real World.
 Vanessa Price, foodie and author extraordinaire, put together a guide to wine pairings that covers viticultural matches for everything from fast food burgers to grilled swordfish.
 With this book in hand, as well as a few select bottles from the Argaux collection, you’ll be ready for whatever a charcuterie board has to throw at you, no matter how chaotic things get.